bodenr/onmcast/README.md

 in the multicast events.

-A sample config looks something like this:
+A sample config snippet when integrated with glance looks something like this:

 ```ini
 rpc_backend = rabbit